Health Library Explorer

 Can VT be prevented?

-• Taking medicines for heart failure
+• Taking medicines for heart failure.

-• Treating heart artery disease
+• Treating heart artery disease.

-• Having surgery to fix heart valve problems
+• Having surgery to fix heart valve problems.

 Living with VT

-When should I call my healthcare provider?
+When should I contact my health care provider?

-• Chest pain or pressure
+• You have chest pain or pressure.

 Key points about VT